1880 United States presidential election: Issues

-Tariff policy was a major source of party conflict in late 19th-century and early 20th century.
+Tariff policy was a major source of party conflict in late 19th-century and early 20th-century America.
 During the Civil War, Congress raised protective tariffs to new heights.
 This was done partly to pay for the war, but partly because high tariffs were popular in the North.
 A high tariff meant that foreign goods were more expensive, which made it easier for American businesses to sell goods domestically.
 Republicans supported high tariffs as a way to protect American jobs and increase prosperity.
 Democrats condemned them as a source of higher prices for goods, whereas the higher revenues that they generated for the federal government were not needed after the conclusion of the Civil War.
 However Northern Democrats from manufacturing districts, especially in Pennsylvania, also supported high tariffs.
 In the interest of party unity, the leaders of each party often sought to avoid the question as much as possible.

 1876 election

 In the election of 1876, Republican Rutherford B. Hayes of Ohio defeated Democrat Samuel J. Tilden of New York in one of the most hotly contested presidential elections in the nation's history.
 The early results indicated a Democratic victory, but the electoral votes of several Southern states were disputed bitterly.
 Both parties in Congress agreed to convene a bipartisan Electoral Commission, which ultimately decided the race for Hayes.

 For Democrats, the "stolen election" became a rallying cry, and the Democratic majority in the House of Representatives spent much of 1878 investigating it, although they failed to turn up any new evidence against their Republican foes.
 At first, Tilden was seen as the front-runner for the 1880 nomination.
 For leading Republicans, Hayes's inauguration in 1877 signaled the start of backroom maneuverings for the nomination in 1880.
 Even before his election, Hayes had pledged not to run for a second term, leaving the path to the White House open in 1880.
 His cabinet selections alienated many party leaders as well, deepening the growing divide within the Republican party between forces loyal to New York Senator Roscoe Conkling and those loyal to Maine Senator James G. Blaine.